thetribeofdan/laravel_vault/README.md

-# 🔐 Laravel Vault Package
+# 🔐 Laravel Hashicorp Vault Package

 Easily integrate HashiCorp Vault secrets into your Laravel project with zero friction.
 This package allows you to manage secrets via Vault while maintaining Laravel's native `config('...')` access style — just like you would with `.env` files.